ankitchoudhary-github/College-ERP-main/README.md

 # College-ERP-main
-A College ERP Project taken as a Minor Project in college
+A College ERP Project taken as a Minor Project in college in the year 2023.
+I was mainly involved with Front-end Technolgies

 **Instructions**
 - Install the Requirements: pip install -r requirements.txt